AndySomogyi/sbmlsolver/docs/docs-build/_sources/Installation/installation.rst.txt

     (`or another configuration <https://cmake.org/cmake/help/latest/variable/CMAKE_BUILD_TYPE.html>`_) to build
     roadrunner in Debug mode.

 Execute these commands in a windows/linux/mac shell.

 Note that the first thing we do is cd to the root folder we created in Step 1, namely buildroadrunner.

 .. code-block:: bash

-    cd d:buildroadrunner
+    cd d:/buildroadrunner
     git clone https://github.com/sys-bio/libroadrunner-deps.git --recurse-submodules 	# get the dependency package using git cd libroadrunner-deps
     mkdir build